5axes/ScriptsPythonPrusaSlicer/README.md

 # ScriptsPythonPrusaSlicer
-Sample pythton scripts for PrusaSlicer or SuperSlicer
+Sample python scripts for PrusaSlicer or SuperSlicer

 # Installation instructions